Malaysian PM Muhyiddin resigns as political crisis escalates | Politics

 Opposition leader Anwar Ibrahim could also stake a claim.
 Muhyiddin's grip on power had been precarious since he took office with a slim majority in March 2020, appointed by the king after joining hands with parties defeated in the 2018 polls, including UMNO.

 But he has been beset by coalition infighting due to tension with UMNO, which balked at playing second fiddle, and recently withdrew its support for him.
+A last-ditch effort to gain opposition support fell through.
 Muhyiddin had said the recent crisis was brought on by his refusal of demands such as dropping graft charges against some individuals.

 "I will never conspire with the kleptocrat group, interfere with the independence of the judiciary and turn my back on the federal constitution merely to remain in power," he said in Monday's speech.
 UMNO politicians faced with corruption charges include former premier Najib Razak and party president Ahmad Zahid Hamidi.
 They have denied wrongdoing and were among those who withdrew support for Muhyiddin this month.